Brett Seymour

-Brett Seymour (born 27 September 1984) is an Australian former professional rugby league footballer who last played for the Dewsbury Rams.
-His usual position was in the halves.
-Seymour previously played in the National Rugby League for the Brisbane Broncos, Cronulla-Sutherland Sharks and New Zealand Warriors before moving to England where he joined Super League club, Hull FC.
-Seymour was the captain coach of Toowoomba Valleys in the Toowoomba Rugby League completion.
+Brett Seymour (born 27 September 1984) is an Australian former professional rugby league footballer.
+He last played professionally for the Dewsbury Rams and previously played in the National Rugby League for the Brisbane Broncos, Cronulla-Sutherland Sharks and New Zealand Warriors before moving to England where he joined Super League club, Hull FC.
+Seymour was the captain coach of Toowoomba Valleys in the Toowoomba Rugby League competition.

 Background

-Seymour was born in Mackay, Queensland, Australia.
+Seymour was born in Mackay, Queensland, Australia on 27 September 1984.

 Early career

 On contract with the Brisbane Broncos from a young age, Seymour was a standout school boy performer, leading the St Patrick's Mackay schoolboy side to victory in the Confraternity Cup.
 Other schoolboys from the same age group included Grant Rovelli and former Manly centre, Ashley Alberts.

 Brisbane Broncos

-Seymour made his NRL début in 2002 for the Brisbane Broncos against St. George Illawarra Dragons on 26 May 2002.
+Seymour made his NRL début in 2002 and was the youngest player to debut in the NRL for the Brisbane Broncos against St. George Illawarra Dragons on 26 May 2002.
 He went on to make sixty two appearances for the club.
 In 2006, accusations were made by a female against Brett Seymour over an alleged incident at Brisbane's Regatta Hotel.
 No criminal charges were laid after a police investigation failed to find sufficient evidence.

 After a mixture of promising football and injury woes as the Brisbane Broncos' new halfback, Seymour departed the club in 2007 over disciplinary issues.